-With an indoor rabbit cage, you have more interaction with the bunnies which makes it easier to build trust.
-Also, the more you get to understand the rabbit personality the more you can put yourself in your rabbit’s shoes.
-Even if you have your rabbit kept indoors most of the time, it’s best if you let them have an outdoor run since it gives them the chance to nibble on grass and also get fresh air.
+With an indoor rabbit cage, you spend more time around and with your rabbit.
+You can have more interaction which makes it easier to build trust.
+Also, the more you watch, the more you get to understand the rabbit personality and the more you can put yourself in your rabbit’s shoes.
+Remember that even if you have your rabbit kept indoors most of the time, it’s best if you let them have an outdoor run occasionally since it gives them the chance to nibble on grass and also get fresh air.

 Considerations For Buying an Inside Rabbit Cage

 There is no doubt that rabbits make excellent indoor pets plus they are cuddly and cute.
 If you are thinking of keeping your bunny indoors, it’s important to consider the different types of inside rabbit cage that will provide safety and security for your bunnies.
 Rabbits need ample space, and this is one of the things that you should take into consideration.
 Whats more, getting designs made out of plastic is aesthetically pleasing compared to the wooden design.